-Lexie McClelland is the Camps and Youth Programs Manager at Cooper Fitness Center.
-Lexie studied Kinesiology and Sports Psychology at Texas Christian University and plays an integral role in the Cooper Youth Programs.
+Gavin Raley is the Programs Manager at Cooper Fitness Center.
+Gavin studied Kinesiology and Exercise Science at The University of Texas at Arlington and plays an integral role in the Cooper Youth Programs.

-Cooper Fitness Center has offered youth programs for more than 25 years and provides a variety of year-round programs in addition to summer camp, including basketball, swimming, tennis, boxing, martial arts, soccer and other seasonal programming.
-Download the full 2019 Youth Programs Guide and register online at cooperyouth.com/Dallas.
+Cooper Fitness Center has offered youth programs for more than 25 years and features a variety of year-round programming for kids, including basketball, swimming, tennis, boxing, martial arts, soccer, summer camp and other seasonal offerings.
+Download our Youth Programs Guide and register at cooperyouth.com/Dallas.